emerald-geomodelling/poltergust/README.md

 When a task is done `gs://mybucket/pipeline/mypipeline.config.yaml` is renamed to `gs://mybucket/pipeline/mypipeline.done.yaml` (since a task is run on multiple nodes: the first one to mark the task as done renames the file).
+If the task fails, the config file is instead renamed to `gs://mybucket/pipeline/mypipeline.error.yaml`

 ## Instantiating the task runner manually on a single machine